-The OneDrive sync app creates a folder on your computer that mirrors/syncs with your OneDrive account online.
+The OneDrive sync app (or OneDrive desktop app, which it is also called) creates a folder on your computer that mirrors/syncs with your OneDrive account online.
 That way, you can access the files directly within Windows Explorer on your computer – making the online cloud storage a part of your computer.

 However, sometimes the sync stops working correctly, or the OneDrive cloud icon disappears from the system tray on your Windows 10 computer.